 A vehicle’s paperwork is the key to understanding its history.
-Begin with the title, a must-have to prove ownership of the car.
+Begin with the title, a must-have to prove ownership of the car (compare the title to the VIN on the car).
 Be wary if a seller has lost the title and wants the buyer to be responsible for getting a replacement.

 Before you pay for the car, check to see if the title has been branded.
 When a vehicle is in a major accident, severely flooded or otherwise declared a total loss, many states will permanently mark it on the title.
 Make sure you fully understand any physical issues the car has experienced and their impact on the vehicle’s value before buying a branded car.
 If in doubt over any title issues, contact your local Department of Motor Vehicles.